AndyRae/uk-box-office/readme.md

 - Seed box office: `docker exec web flask seed-box-office`
   - Additionally takes `--year` option for a specific year: `--year 2007`

+### Codespaces

+You can run the backend of this application in Github codespaces.

+- Run the app
+- `cd src/berenice`
+- `pip install -r requirements.txt`
+- `flask run`

+You might have to remove / re-add port 5000 in the ports, change it to https and back to http again.

 ## Structure

 - `src/berenice/` - Flask app